Anjok07/ultimatevocalremovergui/README.md

 ## About

 This application is a GUI version of the vocal remover AI created and posted by GitHub user [tsurumeso](https://github.com/tsurumeso).
-This version also comes with eight high-performance models trained by me.
+This version also comes with eight high-performance models trained by us.
 You can find tsurumeso's original command-line version [here](https://github.com/tsurumeso/vocal-remover).

 - **The Developers**
     - [Anjok07](https://github.com/anjok07)- Model collaborator & UVR developer.